 This neighborhood electric car is really designed to be just like regular cars.
 If you like the Toyota Echo - remember those? ...you'll like this miniature electric version, too.
 Read more about IT electric cars by clicking here.

-There are two schools of thought in NEV design, apparently...
+There are two schools of thought in electric vehicle design, apparently...

-One type of designer wants to do something really different, because they CAN.
+One type of designer wants to do something really different, because - I don't know, because they can!
 Electric cars are so different from gasmobiles that you can just let your imagination be your guide, as long as your imagination leans towards light and aerodynamic.

-Another designer wants to give people something comfortable and familiar, so they design their electric car to resemble the gas-chugger it's supposed to replace, in order to appeal to the more conservative buyers.
+Another designer wants to give people something comfortable and familiar, so they design their electric car to resemble the gas-chugger it's supposed to replace, in order to appeal to more mainstream buyers.

 (Guess which school the IT belongs to?)